 I will show you how I observe a text for the first time—almost always by collecting repeated words.
 Then moving on to names & titles, then grammar & structure.
 I’ll mention other components (genre, mood, comparison and contrast, etc.) as they pop out to me.

-I will show you how I work through interpretation—taking my list of observations of being as curious as possible.
+I will show you how I work through interpretation—taking my list of observations and being as curious as possible.
 Asking a few key “why” questions, with some “what” and “so what” questions where appropriate.
 But I’m always working to assimilate and pull things together.
 I want to follow the train of thought (how the author gets us from the first verse to the last verse).

 I will guess at the passage’s main point, and then I will connect that main point to the good news of Jesus Christ.
 After I’ve figured this out, I go back and craft a title for the blog post that highlights what I think may be the passage’s main point.
 [NOTE: In my personal study, this is the point at which I finally crack open some commentaries to check my work.
 Before then, I want only the inspired text—within its context—to speak loudest.]